pewi21/gw2browser/README.md

 Known issues
 ------------

-* **Model rendering is very experimental.** Viewing one may crash the browser, or it may not.
+* **Model rendering is very experimental.**
+Viewing one may crash the browser, or it may not.
 It might also use the wrong texture, or it might not.
 It entirely depends on what model you view, as some models don't have any references to textures (mostly equipment models).
 Some models also use the second UV channel for rendering while the shader in the browser only uses the first.
 Loading any model is also *far* from optimized!

-* **Non-power-of-two dimensions on non-DDS textures are unsupported at the moment.** Decompressing one produces garbage blocks, so viewing them is disabled until the reason has been determined.
+* **Non-power-of-two tenture are unsupported at the moment.**

-* **Garbage code architecture!** todo : reducing the god objects and moving privates out of the header files, etc.
+Decompressing one produces garbage blocks. well, except 126x64 ATEX files.
+Probably they use custom format for NPOT texture.

+* **Memory leak on viewing WebP files**
+With my beginner C++ skill, trying to fix it often come with headache.

 Libraries and restrictions
 --------------------------